Tips for Launching a Successful Online Fundraiser

 There’s a common psychological phenomenon called the “bystander effect” that happens when a group of people collectively fails to help someone in need.
 The problem is that the people passing by tend to think, “It’s not a big deal if I don’t help, there are so many other people here that someone inevitably will.”
 With everyone thinking this way, no one winds up helping.
 Therefore, your general appeal to the public should be complemented with direct asks.

-How to frame your ask
+Frame your ask

 Start by explaining your connection to the cause and why it's important to you.
 Describing how the cause has touched your life is probably the most important element of your message.

 In a sentence or two explain the good work the organization is doing to advance the cause.
 This helps potential supporters understand where their money would be going and what it would be used to accomplish.

 Be clear to potential supporters about what you are looking for; make a direct ask for financial support